top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

     $ python benchmark path/to/folder_containing_rosbags

-You can specify the path to a single rosbag or you can specify the general folder containing several rosbags and it will process all those which haven't been processed yet and safe the output into a folder "output" unless otherwise defined.
+You can specify the path to a single rosbag or you can specify the general folder containing several rosbags and it will process all those which have not been processed yet and save the output into a folder __output__ unless otherwise defined.
 To get help on the flags type:

     $ python benchmark --help